mozilla/sccache/docs/DistributedQuickstart.md

 # Used for mapping local toolchains to remote cross-compile toolchains.
 Empty in
 # this example where the client and build server are both Linux.
 toolchains = []
-# Size of the local toolchain cache, in bytes.
+# Size of the local toolchain cache, in bytes (5GB here, 10GB if unspecified).
-toolchain_cache_size = 1073741824
+toolchain_cache_size = 5368709120

 [dist.auth]
 type = "token"